 To ensure that the agreed results are reached, DGBP supports the principles of flexibility and necessary adjustments to the changing context in the countries where the partnership projects are implemented.
-Therefore, the partners should not establish internal agreements tying shares of the grant to specific partners at the outset of the partnership.

 These administrative guidelines should be regarded as a living document that will be revised by the DMFA as needed.
 It is the responsibility of the partnership organisations to keep themselves informed of any changes.
 The latest version of the guidelines can be accessed on https://danida-business-partnerships.dk/